Rokit: Skate Meets Street Basketball

 Rokit menswear line is a Los Angeles–based lifestyle brand that bridges the subcultures of skate and street basketball.

-Rokit is the brainchild of Nico Guardalabene and is supported by a creative and product-development team, brothers Bam Barcena and Ryan Barcena.
+Rokit is the brainchild of Nico Guardalabene and brothers Bam Barcena and Ryan Barcena.

 “We really wanted to encapsulate an idea born of our lifestyle in terms of growing up both skateboarding and playing basketball,” Ryan Barcena said.
 “For us, there wasn’t a big divide between the two.
 A lot of our friends who skate can hoop and vice versa.
 That thin but palpable line between the hardwood and the sidewalk is where we draw most of our inspiration,” Barcena said.